DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc P - Ravenloft Heist.md

 > The Devourer is no willing participant in Strahd’s schemes.
 However, while entrapped in the Heart of Sorrow, she is powerless to resist his torments.

-## P10g.
-Garrison, Sixth Floor
-### General’s Landing
-<span class="citation"><em>This scene takes place in Chapter 4, Area K20.</em></span>

-This area is largely as described in <span class="citation">K20.
-Heart of Sorrow (p.
-59)</span>.

-> [!info]+ **The Heart of Sorrow**
-> The Heart of Sorrow is largely as described in  <span class="citation">K20.
-Heart of Sorrow (p.
-59)</span>.
-However, it is immune to all damage, and no **vampire spawn** attack characters that attack it.
-In addition, rather than shaking the tower on initiative count 10 each round, the Heart shakes the tower each time the players attempt to ascend an additional story toward the Heart.
->
-> A character who fails the Dexterity saving throw against the shaking tower and falls as a result can catch themselves on the edge of the stairs by succeeding on a DC 20 Dexterity saving throw.
-A character adjacent to a falling character can catch them by succeeding on a DC 10 Dexterity saving throw.
 ### General’s Terrace
 <span class="citation"><em>This scene takes place in Chapter 4, Areas K57 & K58.</em></span>